kavyasreedhar/sreedhar-xgcd-hardware-ches2022/README.md

 1) DesignWare Library - Datapath and Building Block IP (https://www.synopsys.com/dw/buildingblock.php), specifically DW01_csa (https://www.synopsys.com/dw/ipdir.php?c=DW01_csa) for the DesignWare carry-save adder module and DW_tap (https://www.synopsys.com/dw/ipdir.php?c=DW_tap) for the DesignWare TAP controller (for our JTAG module)
   * We provide a simple handwritten CSA module that can be used instead of the DW01_csa module.
 Note that the DesignWare CSA module will result in better performance.
   * The DW_tap module is only needed for physical design for JTAG generation.
 Thus, the extended GCD functional model, hardware generator, and testbench can be run without this file.

-2) Python 3.7+ (We have tested these commands with Python 3.7.4 and Python 3.9.4 specifically)
+2) Python 3.7+ (We have used Python 3.7.4 and Python 3.9.4 with this repo)

 3) Verilator (https://verilator.org/guide/latest/install.html) required for running tests.

 For MacOS: